New Brunswick Theological Seminary: A seminary in New Brunswick (1810–1856)

-After being closed for twelve years, the Rev. Ira Condict (1764–1811) and other church leaders began an effort in 1807 to revive Queen's College.
+After being closed for twelve years, Ira Condict and other church leaders began an effort in 1807 to revive Queen's College.
 Condict, the college's third president, and the college's trustees agreed to coordinate with the Synod on theological education, to hire professors, and establish a library.
 In 1810, Condict declined the post of president of Queen's College in a full capacity (he had been serving in a pro tempore capacity since 1795), and the trustees of the college offered the post to Livingston who accepted.
 The seminary was relocated to New Brunswick.
 The college closed again in 1816, but the trustees permitted the theological seminary to remain on the Queen's College campus and expressed hope that the college would be revived.
-At this time, the Rev. Elias van Bunschooten, a Princeton-trained minister residing in Sussex County, New Jersey, established funded a trust for assisting indigent young men in pursuing their studies preparing for ministry.
+At this time, Elias van Bunschooten, a Princeton-trained minister residing in Sussex County, New Jersey, established funded a trust for assisting indigent young men in pursuing their studies preparing for ministry.

 In 1823, the Synod paid a significant portion of Queen's College's debts in order to place the institution on a secure financial footing and enable it to reopen.
 With the second reopening, the Synod provided clergymen to serve at the college as theology professors.
 Livingston had dedicated several years to raising money for the effort but died shortly before Queen's College reopened in 1825.
-The Rev. Philip Milledoler, a Reformed clergyman from New York City, was appointed to fill the vacancy created by Livingston's death.
-Milledoler persuaded one of his parishioners, Colonel Henry Rutgers (1745–1830), to support the college.
+Philip Milledoler, a Reformed clergyman from New York City, was appointed to fill the vacancy created by Livingston's death.
+Milledoler persuaded one of his parishioners, Colonel Henry Rutgers, to support the college.
 The trustees subsequently renamed it Rutgers College in his honour.
 At first, the Synod exercised oversight over the operations of the college, but by 1840 directed its attentions solely to the operation of the seminary.
-During this period Rutgers College, the college's grammar school (now Rutgers Preparatory School), and the seminary shared one building, known as Old Queens (built 1809-1823) until the two schools separated operations entirely in 1856.
+During this period Rutgers College, the college's grammar school (now Rutgers Preparatory School), and the seminary shared one building, known as Old Queens (built 1809–1823) until the two schools separated operations entirely in 1856.

 According to Bruggink and Baker, in 1792 (seven years after Livingston began to teach in his home), there were 116 Reformed churches served by 40 ministers.
 In 1830, twenty years after starting instruction in New Brunswick and organizing the seminary, there were 159 ministers serving 194 churches.